Junonia coenia: Automimicry

 Larvae also appear to weakly adopt automimicry as a survival strategy.
 In the presence of caterpillars that have sequestered iridoids (making them unpalatable to predators) and those that have not sequestered iridoids (making them palatable to predators), unpalatable caterpillars are able to escape predation.
 However, this trend is a weak example because it also may be the consequence of predators entirely avoiding this species of caterpillars rather than predators rejecting caterpillars.

-In popular culture
+Common buckeye in popular culture

 The common buckeye was featured on the 2006 United States Postal Service 24-cent postage stamp.